cyberconcepts/loops/organize/tracking/README.txt

   >>> t01.assignChild(johnC)
   >>> len(changes)
-  2
+  3

 Tracking Object Access
 ======================

-Access records are not directly stored in the ZODB (in order to avoid conflict errors) but first stored to a log file.
+Access records are not directly stored in the ZODB (in order to avoid conflict errors) but are first stored to a log file.

+Even this logging is a two-step process: the data to be logged are first collected in the request; all collected data are then written triggered by the EndRequestEvent.

   >>> from loops.organize.tracking.access import logfile_option, record, logAccess
   >>> from loops.organize.tracking.access import AccessRecordManager